-Encouraging and developing community partnerships strengthens our abilities to meet the needs of all children and families.
+Encouraging and developing community partnerships strengthens our abilities to meet the needs of all of our children and families.
 Our Program supports any needed collaboration with community partners for the benefit of all children.

-Our children with special needs are supported through Children's Inclusion Support Services.
+Our children with special needs are supported through Children's Integration Support Services.
 The Resource Consultant provides consultative support on an ongoing basis to our programs by suggesting strategies for adapting activities and providing training to ensure a positive inclusion experience for everyone.
-Using a team approach, the Resource Consultant facilitates the development of a functional Team Service Plan to implement the child's individual plan to meets the expectations as set forth by the Program.
+Using a team approach, the Resource Consultant facilitates the development of a functional Team Service Plan to identify goals with the child's parents and implement the child's individual plan to meets the expectations as set forth by the Program.

-We have an ongoing partnership with the local library and continue to build community knowledge by actively participating in community walks.
-Community walks are an important component as they provide the children with the opportunity to engage with their community; to build relationships and an understanding to those around them.
+We have an ongoing partnership with Riverview Alternative Public School, and we collaborate with community partners such as the Ottawa Public Library, Ottawa Fire Services, Ottawa Police Services, and the Ottawa Humane Society.
+We continue to build community knowledge by actively participating in community walks to neighbourhood parks, and by participating in field trips using OC Transpo.
+These trips into the community are an important component as they provide the children with the opportunity to engage with their community; to build relationships and an understanding of those around them.
 This provides the children with a sense of belonging.
-Our Preschool programs use a 'walking lead' which has handles that the children hold onto to.
 To ensure safety, there are always 2 or more staff off site with the children at all times and ratios are always maintained.

-We support our families to connect with community resources such as the Snowsuit fund, free dental services; Ottawa Children's Treatment Centre, the Christmas Exchange, and others as needed and post information on our parent bulletin boards for easy access.
+We support our families to connect with community resources such as First Words, the Snowsuit fund, free dental service, Ottawa Children's Treatment Centre, the Christmas Exchange, and others as needed and post information on our parent bulletin boards for easy access.